Skip to main content

 Universal Recovery Sequence

-The following sequence demonstrates how the architecture enables quick recovery.
+The following sequence resolves the majority of reported issues.
 For detailed procedures, see Recovery Runbooks.

-bd daemons killall # Stop daemons (prevents race conditions)
+bd dolt stop # Stop Dolt server (prevents race conditions)

 git worktree prune # Clean orphaned worktrees